hernantz/blog/content/inline-form-validation-with-django-and-htmx.md

 follow the normal `FormView` flow, and we can redirect or make some change in the database.

-With this simple solution we get the best of both worlds. **Immediate feedback** to the user, **no client-side code logic repetition** for validating fields, progressive enhancement approach when JS is not available and it is **framework agnostic**, can be adapted with any CSS toolkit and any backend language.
+With this simple solution, quick to implement and easy to maintain, we get the best of both worlds.

+ **Immediate feedback** to the user, **no client-side code logic repetition** for validating fields, progressive enhancement approach when JS is not available and it is **framework agnostic**, can be adapted with any CSS toolkit and any backend language.

 [1]: https://intercoolerjs.org/2016/05/08/hatoeas-is-for-humans.html "HATEOAS is for Humans"